sussmanLab/cellGPU/CONTRIBUTING.md

 Contributions are welcomed via pull requests on the repository homepage!
-Before beginning work and submitting a pull request, please contact the lead developer (currently Daniel M. Sussman) to see if your intended feature is currently under development by anyone else and to make sure your plans match up well with the existing code base.
+Before beginning work and submitting a pull request, please contact the lead developer (currently Daniel M. Sussman) to see if your intended feature is under development by anyone else at the moment and to make sure your plans match up well with the existing code base.

 # Currently planned features